ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `section/view`
 - `content/reverserelatedlist`

-These Policies are necessary for all other cases below that require access to the content structure.
+These policies are necessary for all other cases below that require access to the content structure.

 ## Create content without publishing [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

 You can use this option together with [[= product_name_exp =]]'s content review options.
-Users assigned with these Policies can create content, but cannot publish it.
+Users assigned with these policies can create content, but cannot publish it.
 To publish, they must send the content for review to another User with proper permissions (for example, senior editor, proofreader, etc.).